by Dr. C.H. Weaver M.D. 6/2018

-On Saturday, Loxo Oncology in a presentation at the American Society of Clinical Oncology annual meeting in Chicago unveiled clinical trial data for LOXO-292, a novel precision cancer medicine targeting tumors containing a mutated protein known as RET.
+Loxo Oncology presented at the American Society of Clinical Oncology annual meeting in Chicago the initial clinical trial data for LOXO-292, a novel precision cancer medicine targeting tumors containing a mutated protein known as RET.

 LOXO-292 is an oral precision cancer medicine that is designed to target cancers with genomic alterations in the RET kinase, which include fusions and activating point mutations which lead to overactive RET signaling and uncontrolled cell growth.
 These “RET fusions” have been identified in approximately 2% of non-small cell lung cancer, 10-20% of papillary and other thyroid cancers, and a subset of other cancers.
 Activating RET point mutations account for approximately 60% of medullary thyroid cancer.
 LOXO-292 was designed to inhibit native RET signaling as well as anticipated acquired resistance mechanisms that could otherwise limit the activity of this therapeutic approach.